 What Are Benzos?

 Benzo is another way of saying benzodiazepines, which are tranquilizers.
-The purpose of benzos is to slow down an individual’s central nervous system (CNS), so they feel relief from anxiety, relaxation, and sedation.
+The effect of benzos is to slow down an individual’s central nervous system (CNS), so they feel relief from anxiety, relaxation, and sedation.
+Xanax is usually prescribed to people with mental health issues like anxiety and panic disorders.
 Dangerous effects can occur when misusing benzos as they will slow down or stop the CNS.

 The most commonly prescribed benzos are Valium and Xanax.
 Most often, medical professionals prescribe them to treat the following: